How to Adapt a Recliner for Right Arm Surgery

 Once the iron is hot enough, solder one end of the wire to the circuitry below the exposed button.
 Make sure to use different colored wires for different buttons.

 Solder the other end of the wire to the Veroboard.
-Make sure to make the connections properly and do not short two wires while soldering.
+Make sure to connect properly and not short two wires while soldering.

 Step #4: Complete the Circuit